spiffe/spiffe/community/vendor-companies-engagement-procedure.md

 #### Objective

-To ensure effective communication and support for vendor product or service consumers using the SPIFFE specification by designating responsible technical contacts.
+To ensure effective communication and support for vendor’s product or service consumers using the SPIFFE specification by designating responsible technical contacts.